Computing Mean & STD in Image Dataset

 1. Overview

-In computer vision, it is recommended to normalize pixel values of the images relative to the dataset mean and standard deviation.
-This helps to get consistent results when applying the model to new images and can also be useful for transfer learning.
+In computer vision, it is recommended to normalize image pixel values relative to the dataset mean and standard deviation.
+This helps to get consistent results when applying a model to new images and can also be useful for transfer learning.
 In practice, computing these statistics can be a little non-trivial since we usually can't load the whole dataset in memory and have to loop through it in batches.

 This blog post provides a quick tutorial on computing dataset mean and std within RGB channels using a regular PyTorch

 dataloader.
-While computing mean is easy (we can simply average means over batches), standard deviation is a bit more tricky: averaging stds from different batches is not the same as the overall std.
-Let's see how to do it correctly!
+While computing mean is easy (we can simply average means over batches), standard deviation is a bit more tricky: averaging STDs across batches is not the same as the overall STD.
+Let's see how to do it properly!

 2. Preparations